mattly/precog/readme.md

 ## Hiccup Precompilation

 Precog has its own (super-basic right now) hiccup interpreter, which is precompiled at the clojurescript compilation stage.
-There is currently a minimal transformation of property key names from kebab-case to camelCase.
+There is no conversion of props from kebab-case to camelCase.

 ## Hooks